BotsiTeam/BotsiSDK-Android/README.md

 fun logShowPaywall(paywall: BotsiPaywall)
 ```

 Logs an analytics event when a paywall is shown to the user.
-This method should be called whenever a paywall is displayed to track user interactions.
+This method should be called whenever a paywall is displayed to track user interactions and measure paywall performance.
+The event is sent to Botsi analytics for reporting and optimization purposes.

+**Important:** Call this method immediately when the paywall becomes visible to the user to ensure accurate analytics data.

 **Parameters:**
 - `paywall`: The paywall that was shown to the user